Timna Valley: Site 200

+Archaeological sites

 Shrine of Hathor

-Beno Rothenberg, the main excavator of the Timna Valley area, excavated a small Egyptian temple dedicated to Hathor, the Egyptian goddess of mining, at the base of Solomon's Pillars.
-It was built during the reign of Pharaoh Seti I at the end of the 14th century BCE, for the Egyptian miners.
+Beno Rothenberg, the main excavator of the Timna Valley area before more recent work started in 2009, excavated a small Egyptian temple dedicated to Hathor, the Egyptian goddess of mining, at the base of Solomon's Pillars.
+According to Rothenberg, the temple was built during the reign of Pharaoh Seti I at the end of the 14th century BCE, for the Egyptian miners.
 The shrine housed an open courtyard with a cella, an area cut into the rock to presumably house a statue of the deity.
 Earthquake damage caused the temple to be rebuilt during the reign of Pharaoh Ramses II in the 13th century BCE, with a larger courtyard and more elaborate walls and floors.
 The dimensions of the original shrine were 15 by 15 metres, and it was faced with white sandstone that was found only at the mining site, several kilometres away.
 The hieroglyphics, sculptures, and jewellery found in the temple totalled several thousand artifacts, have provided a lot of important information for archaeologists.
 A rock carving of Ramses III with Hathor is located at the top of a flight of steps carved into the stone next to the shrine.

-When the Egyptians left the area in the middle of the 12th century BCE, the Midianites continued using the temple.
-They erased the evidence of the Egyptian cult, effaced the images of Hathor and the Egyptian hieroglyphics, and built a row of stelae and a bench of offerings on both sides of the entrance.
-They turned the temple into a tented desert shrine and filled it with Midianite pottery and metal jewellery.
-A bronze serpent also was found near the sanctuary.

 Rock drawings

-Many rock drawings are found throughout the valley that were contributed by different ruling empires over time.
-The Egyptians carved the most famous drawing, of chariots, consisting of Egyptians warriors holding axes and shields while driving ox-drawn chariots.
+Many rock drawings are found throughout the valley that were created in the time of the different ruling empires over time.
+The Egyptians carved the most famous drawing, of chariots, consisting of Egyptian warriors holding axes and shields while driving ox-drawn chariots.
 There is a road that leads visitors to the Chariots, located about two miles from the mines in a narrow valley.

 Archaeologists used the carvings to learn about the rituals and lifestyles of the various cultures that once ruled the area.
 They also provide information about the plants and animals of the area, in addition to the life and work of the people.